enableiot/iotkit-samples/README.md

 Where:

-* <sensor name> - is the sensor name which was previously registered
+* sensor name: is the sensor name which was previously registered
-* <value> - is the value of this observation
+* value: is the value of this observation
-* <on> - optional: the observation timestamp
+* on: optional: the observation timestamp

 ## Protocol-specific API